 Science in Action.

-We are a 501(c)3 transforming how complex chronic inflammatory conditions are studied, diagnosed and treated.
+We are a 501(c)3 transforming how infection-associated chronic conditions like LongCovid, ME/CFS & LongLyme Disease are studied, diagnosed and treated.

-Complex chronic inflammatory diseases are not mysterious or hopeless.
+Infection-associated chronic conditions like LongCovid and ME/CFS are not mysterious or hopeless.
 The opposite is true: we can use new tools to study pathogen activity, environmental exposures, microbiome imbalances, neuroinflammation, gene changes, and other issues in patients with such conditions.
 PolyBio brings together some of the brightest minds in science to research these topics in a proactive and open-minded fashion.

 Innovating neuroscience and NOT psychology.
 We study the brain itself, with a focus on neuroinflammation, blood vessel issues, cerebrospinal fluid flow, and potential structural problems.